 These Nicknames for your boyfriend are cute, and you might not like to call your boyfriend by their actual name all the time.
 It might also be a sign that you are cute and playful.

-Make sure you know what these names mean before you start using them, as some of them might have a different meaning elsewhere.
+Make sure you know what these names mean before using them, as some might have different meanings elsewhere.

 So here is a list of 35 cute names for your man that will make him feel loved and wanted!